daniilvinn/daniilvinn.github.io/_posts/2025-12-14-face-image-generation.md

 ### Latent Space Configuration

-The latent space uses a diagonal Gaussian posterior $$q(z|x)$$, parameterized by mean $$\mu$$ and log-variance $$\log \sigma^2$$ vectors.
-The 512-dimensional latent vector provides sufficient capacity to encode facial identity, expression, pose, and lighting while remaining compact enough for efficient downstream generation.
+The latent space employs a diagonal Gaussian posterior $$q(z\mid x)$$, parameterized by mean $$\mu$$ and log-variance $$\log \sigma^2$$ vectors.
+The 256-dimensional latent representation provides sufficient capacity to encode facial identity, expression, pose, and lighting information while remaining compact enough for efficient downstream generation.

-I experimented with both standard VAE and $$\beta$$-VAE formulations.
-The final model uses very little $$\beta = 0.05$$ to balance reconstruction quality against latent space regularization, allowing some deviation from a standard Gaussian prior in favor of better reconstructions.
-It applies to our setup especially well, considering that latent space is highly compressed, naturally forcing the model to form continuos and compact latent space.
+Empirical evaluation compared standard VAE and $$\beta$$-VAE formulations.
+The final architecture adopts $$\beta = 0.05$$, significantly lower than typical $$\beta$$-VAE implementations.
+This choice prioritizes reconstruction fidelity over strict adherence to the Gaussian prior, allowing the posterior to deviate moderately from $$\mathcal{N}(0, I)$$ when necessary to preserve fine-grained facial details.
+The aggressive compression ratio naturally encourages a continuous and compact latent space even with reduced KL regularization.

-The main task was to keep latent space smooth, yet force it to carry useful information for data generation, since downstream flow matching model may require it for conditional flow matching.
-All that means that we cannot force KL divergence to zero, aligning posterior distribution with normal Gaussian one.
+A critical design objective is maintaining latent space smoothness while preserving information content sufficient for downstream conditional generation.
+The flow matching model requires informative latent codes to enable effective sampling.
+Consequently, the KL divergence term cannot be driven to zero, as perfect alignment with a standard Gaussian prior would eliminate the semantic structure necessary for controlled generation.

 <hr>

 ## Training Procedure

-### Data
+### Dataset and Preprocessing

-The model was trained on FFHQ-256 dataset, consisting of 70,000 aligned and cropped face images at $$256 \times 256$$ resolution.
-Images were preprocessed with.
+Training was conducted on the FFHQ-256 dataset, comprising 70,000 high-quality, aligned and cropped face images at $$256 \times 256$$ resolution.
+The dataset provides diverse coverage of age, ethnicity, gender, accessories, and lighting conditions.

-It was decided to apply augmentations: mirroring, slight random color jitter.
+Data augmentation includes horizontal mirroring and subtle random color jitter (±0.1 brightness, ±0.1 contrast, ±0.05 saturation and hue).
+These augmentations improve generalization while preserving facial identity.
+Images are normalized to the [-1, 1] range to match the decoder's tanh output activation.

 ### Loss Function